 The DNP degree prepares nurses to provide leadership, policy, health services, and innovation at the highest level of clinical nursing practice.
 In the NP to DNP program, registered nurses who are master's-prepared, certified, licensed, and practicing nurse practitioners retain their specialty and earn the DNP degree.
 The NP to DNP program of study is 38 credits and can be completed in 2 years (6 semesters) of full-time coursework.

 There is great opportunity and potential for growth and career development in the exciting area of Healthcare Management.
-Our Healthcare Management certificate will provide you with what you need to make a strong impact in this increasingly competitive and complex area.
+The Pamplin School of Business' Healthcare Management certificate will provide you with what you need to make a strong impact in this increasingly competitive and complex area.

 "I chose the DNP program at the University of Portland because the rigorous curriculum placed emphasis on preparing family nurse practitioners as clinical experts and innovative leaders.
 As a first-generation Latina, I look forward to being able to serve vulnerable communities by providing an integrative approach to health care and addressing social injustice through systems-level change."